-New Collection of Latin American art in the MoMA, Through the Book Commemorating the 200th Anniversary of the Supreme Court of Spain.
+New Latin American Art in the MoMA Library Collection, Through the Book Commemorating the 200th Anniversary of the Supreme Court of Spain.

 The book has a size of 40 x 35 x 8 cm, 700 pages, hardcover with box, and includes a extraordinary reproduction of each of the commissioned 23 graphic works, with the reproductions each signed by the original artist from each country of Latin America, Spain and Portugal, together with a photograph in Madrid, signed by all the participating artists.